codemod-com/website/cms/automations/jest-to-vitest.md

 updated-on: 2024-02-12T11:28:07.894Z
 published-on: 2024-02-12T11:28:07.894Z
 seo:
-  title: Jest to vitest - Migrate from jest to vitest | Codemod.com Automations og:title: Jest to vitest - Migrate from jest to vitest | Codemod.com Automations twitter:title: Jest to vitest - Migrate from jest to vitest | Codemod.com Automations
+  title: Jest to vitest - Migrate from jest to vitest og:title: Jest to vitest - Migrate from jest to vitest twitter:title: Jest to vitest - Migrate from jest to vitest
   description: Run this codemod to upgrade your codebase from using jest to vitest twitter:card: Run this codemod to upgrade your codebase from using jest to vitest
 ---